High-Stakes Academic Presentations: Strategies for Early-Career Faculty to Prepare, Structure, and Deliver with Confidence

 2. Know Your Audience and Your Context

 The ideas and stories you’ve prepared to share in your talk are important.
 But your audience, the people listening to you, are also important.
 Job talks, conference presentations, and keynotes all carry different norms and expectations.
-Understanding who your audience is helps you shape the focus of your talk.
+Understanding who your audience is helps you shape the focus of your talk, particularly when your presentation will later be discussed, summarized, or weighed alongside other materials such as research statements or promotion and tenure portfolios.

 As you prepare your presentation consider your audience.
 What do they know about your topic?
 What additional information might they need?
 For job talks make sure that you draw connections between your expertise and the needs of the department.
 For a conference presentation make sure you emphasize your contribution to the field or to specific disciplinary conversations.